-Sky is the limit to the cost of luxury bathroom remodels.
+Sky is the limit to the cost of a luxury master bathroom remodel.
 These typically average $60,000-75,000, but can easily go over $100,000, depending on the size of the space, scope of work, and quality of materials used.

 When doing a gut renovation of an existing bathroom, its advisable to hire a professional designer.
 She can help you make the best use of the new space.
 It would be wise to create an effective floor plan that not only looks good, but is also functional.